 - 1

-All students in the Environmental Engineering, Science, and Management Programs who do not possess an undergraduate degree in Environmental Engineering must take EN.575.604 Principles of Environmental Engineering as one of their required courses.
+All students in the Environmental Engineering, Science, Management, and Sustainability Programs who do not possess an undergraduate degree in Environmental Engineering must take EN.575.604 Principles of Environmental Engineering as one of their required courses.

 Electives